 , led by Professor Trevor McMillan (Keele), and KEF metrics

-exercise led by Professor Richard Jones (Sheffield).
+exercise which was led by Professor Richard Jones (Sheffield).
 It emerges from a longer-standing knowledge exchange framework initiative, started by the (then) HEFCE in January 2016.
-One of the key outputs of this was the McMillan Review of Technology Transfer
+A key output was the McMillan Review of Technology Transfer

 ).
 The NCUB has piloted an alternative approach with its Collaboration Progress Monitor

 , which draws on sources of publicly available data to observe trends across 15 metrics.
 Several reviews of the sector can be found in the Resources section